 The Anne and George Skau ’59 Scholarship

-Scholarship established in 2008 by Anne and George Skau to provide financial aid to students who transfer from community college and who enroll in the School of Liberal Arts.
-Preference will be given to students pursuing a degree in history or peace studies.
+This scholarship was established in 2008 by Anne and George Skau to provide financial aid to students who transfer from community college and who enroll in the School of Liberal Arts.
+Preference is given to students pursuing a degree in history or peace studies.

 Morrison Swift Award

-The Morrison Swift Award, inaugurated in 2010 by alumnus Roger Goebel in memory of this long-time faculty member, goes to the best paper written in the capstone Senior Seminar, HIST 490.
+The Morrison Swift Award, inaugurated in 2010 by alumnus Roger Goebel in memory of long-time faculty member Morrison Swift, goes to the best paper written in the capstone Senior Seminar, HIST 490.